Champion 201463 - 6250/7850W Dual Fuel Generator

 Zoom on the Champion 201463

-In a nutshell, the Champion 201463 is a portable generator mostly geared towards:
+In summary, the Champion 201463 is a portable generator especially useful for:

 - Professionals who want to ensure that a power failure will not prevent them from working